-Researchers create a fly to study how a normal cell turns cancerousNovember 29th, 2012 in Cancer /
+Researchers create a fly to study how a normal cell turns cancerousNovember 29, 2012 in Medicine & Health / Cancer

 Scientists at IRB Barcelona present a model to demonstrate the correlation between genomic instability and cancer.